dgo19/k3s-demo/README.md

 ## Requirements
 - linux distribution (instructions for ubuntu/debian with apt)
+- amd64 and arm64 are working.
+See limitations below.
 - 40 GB in /var (50 GB total disk size)
 - 6 GB RAM
 - 3 Cores